choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 Use Cross-validation.

-- Comparison of the Backpropagation Method and Neural Network Training
+- **Comparison of the Backpropagation Method and Neural Network Training**

-**Backpropagation**
+Backpropagation

-1. Fast convergence in practice
+1. Fast convergence in practice:
 Gradient-descent methods typically converge more quickly and handle complex loss landscapes well.

 2. Efficient gradient computation: